Mohitrxl/projectdemonstration/README.md

 # projectdemonstration
-This is the first repo created . a plateform to collaborate in the field of development.
+This is the first repo created .
+A plateform to collaborate in the field of development.